5 places in Singapore to get a sando with a twist

 What to order: Firebird (S$15), Chamwitch (S$15), BEC (S$14)

 As its name suggests, Hello Arigato is a cafe serving Japanese-inspired dishes.
-While we had no complaints when it came to its Japanese-style sandos, its locally flavoured sandos are what make it stand out.
+While we had no complaints when it came to its Japanese sandos in Singapore, its locally flavoured sandos are what make it stand out.

 The Joo Chiat outlet-exclusive HCG sando (har cheong gai sando, S$16) features a slab of deep-fried shrimp paste chicken sandwiched between shokupan and cucumber.